monica-suarez/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? actor_id
 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Not null
 3. How many foreign keys does the "payments" table have?
 How can you tell?
+There are 3 foreign keys (customer_id, rental_id, staff_id).
+The foreign keys are highlighted in green, showing their paths to three other tables' primary keys.
+There are also 3 paths connecting to it with crows feet.
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"